 Quite simply – please don’t bring anything you can’t afford to lose.

 At the campsite, don’t leave valuables in your tent.
 Remember that tents are impossible to make secure even if they’re zipped.
-Take advantage of either the lockers or the Property Storage Tent, both of which can be found in the Village open 24 hours.
-The Property Storage service is completely free.

 Move anything of worth away from your tent door as you sleep.
 Don’t put a padlock on your tent as this indicates there are valuables inside.
 Don’t bury your valuables by your tent as someone is bound to be watching.